sagar7993/gatsby-plugin-pinterest-twitter-facebook/README.md

 ## Contribute

-Fork this repo and make a PR!
+Fork this repo and make a PR.